linktrend/LiNKdev-Starter-Kit/docs/DB_MIGRATION_INVENTORY.md

 ## Executive Summary

-This inventory covers the migration of a comprehensive Hikari application database from local development to Supabase Cloud.
+This inventory covers the migration of a comprehensive LTM Starter Kit application database from local development to Supabase Cloud.
 The local database contains **11 migration files** with extensive organizational, billing, records management, scheduling, audit, and storage functionality.

 ### Key Statistics
 - **Local Migrations:** 11 files